 Instead, the fort was profitably run by William Alexander Carter, who had come with Johnston’s Army as a sutler or storekeeper.
 He stayed there with his family rebuilding and restocking the fort, and he eventually became wealthy.
 A highly respected man, he was soon known as “Mr. Fort Bridger,” Wyoming’s first millionaire.

 During the Civil War, the garrison dwindled in numbers as soldiers were sent back east.
 However, regular troops returned in 1866, utilizing the fort as a base of operations for southwestern Wyoming and northeastern Utah.
-The post guarded stage routes and the transcontinental telegraph line accommodated a Pony Express station, patrolled emigrant trails, took action against Indian raids, guarded the miners who moved into the South Pass and Sweetwater region and protected and supplied workers building the Union Pacific Railroad not far to the north.
+The post guarded stage routes and the transcontinental telegraph line accommodated a Pony Express station, patrolled emigrant trails, took action against Indian raids, guarded the miners who moved into the South Pass and Sweetwater region, and protected and supplied workers building the Union Pacific Railroad not far to the north.

 Treaties were signed at the fort with the friendly Shoshone in 1863 and 1868, the second creating a reservation east of the Wind River Mountains.
-Although strategically located, the fort never served as a base for any of the major military expeditions of the 1870s against the Indians in the region, but some of the garrison was reassigned for fighting purposes.
+Although strategically located, the fort never served as a base for any of the major military expeditions of the 1870s against the Indians in the region, but some of the garrisons were reassigned for fighting purposes.
 Temporarily abandoned in 1878, the post was reactivated in 1880.
 A decade later it was abandoned by the military.

 In the meantime, Jim Bridger continued to press for his claim for payment, gaining no resolution by the time of his death in July 1881.
 Only after almost two decades of effort by his descendants, was the matter finally settled when Congress appropriated $6,000 for the family.